How defibrillators work explained simply

 After a while, the capacitor cannot collect any more charges.
 We can now say that the capacitor is “charged”.

 You have seen how a capacitor “collects” the current that flows into it.
 Now let us see how a capacitor “stores” the charges that it has collected.
 Let us disconnect our capacitor from the battery and see what happens.
-When we do this, the collected charges do not just fall out of the capacitor !
+When we do this, the collected charges do not just fall out of the capacitor!

-Instead the the charges just remain there.
+Instead, the charges just remain there.
 So what holds them in place?

 You will remember the free negative and positive charges are attracted to each other.
 So even though the capacitor is disconnected, this attraction across the gap between the plates keeps the charges in place.
 This is how the capacitor is able to “store” charges.

 So far we have seen how a capacitor “stores” charge.
 I will now explain how we can “use” the stored charge.
 Shown below is a charged capacitor and a light bulb next to it.
 At the moment the light bulb is not connected to the capacitor.
-As it is not connected to anything, the light bulb is not light up.
+As it is not connected to anything, the light bulb does not light up.

 Let us connect the light bulb to the charged capacitor and see what happens.
-When we connect the light bulb to the capacitor, we now provide a easy pathway (shown in green) for the charges to meet each other.
+When we connect the light bulb to the capacitor, we now provide an easy pathway (shown in green) for the charges to meet each other.

 The electrons (negative charges) rush through the wires and bulb to meet the positive charges.
 The movement of electrons (i.e. current) through the bulb makes it light up.
 The process whereby the capacitor gives up its charges and makes a current flow can be called “discharging the capacitor”.
 When the negative charges meet the positive charges, they form couples (shown in grey).